jwster-dev/mkdbg/docs/MKDBG.md

 common embedded flows feel like a single operator-facing CLI:

 - initialize one local config
-- register one or more repos
+- register one or more repos or target aliases
 - build / flash / attach / snapshot / run HIL
 - keep repo-specific commands in configuration instead of shell history